 While it is unfortunate that baby fish sometimes become food for their parents, this pattern helps ensure the species’ survival as a whole.

-In this blog post, we’ll take a closer look at why fish eat their young and how this affects the ecosystem.
+In this blog post, we’ll take a closer look at why do fish eat their babies and how this affects the ecosystem.
 We’ll also examine some possible explanations for why this phenomenon occurs in the first place.
 Stay tuned!

 1. Trying to survive